joshua-coppola/Ski-Trail-Ratings/README.md

 ### OSM files

 It will take an osm file, and output a map of all ski trails.
-Slope calculations do exist, but due to the quality of the data, a smoothing function will need to be added.
+There are still some quirks with the slopes that are calculated, but overall the osm files are now working well.

 ## What's next?

 The next steps are to create a more informative visual display of the data, and creating the rating system to classify trails.
-For osm files in particular, the next step is adding feature parity with gpx files by adding smoothing to the elevation data.